-This was my harder show.
-My track in these numbers were KILLER!
+This was my harder show, and my track in these numbers were KILLER!
 I performed in extremely upbeat, fast-paced routines that were one after the other.

-**My weight loss this contract was most definitely because of this show**
+**My fitness and physique was the best it's ever been this contract, and it was definitely because of this show**

 The other show was called "Can't Stop the Rock," highlighting popular rock & roll music (feat Elvis, Whitney Houston, Prince, etc.) from films; old & new.